sssanwar/NewOrderPermitting/readme.md

 - Once submitted the Business Process (BP) will execute two REST requests to the ``gov-residential-permitting`` REST APIs and be returned the permit information.
 - Notice the rolling logs from the gov-residential-permitting Spring Boot application.

-### Permit Approval Scenarios
+# Permit Approval Scenarios
-For the scenario where both permits are APPROVED:
+## APPROVED Scenarios
+For the scenario where both permits are APPROVED, the BP will send two requests for permit creation to the mock service.
+The BP will then poll the status of the permits every 10 seconds to check the status.
+Once both permits are approved, a HOA approval task is created.
+In the case where HOA approval is given, the BP will continue and finish with NewOrder status set to COMPLETED.

+Follow below steps for this scenario:
 - Notice the Spring Boot logs and take note of the permit numbers returned by the REST API's
 - Run the following curl command to set the status to approved:
 ``curl --request PATCH